-This page contains information about publishing pages in the shared hosting environment.
+This page contains information about publishing pages in the legacy static hosting environment.

 Please e-mail email@example.com with questions.

 The shared-hosting Web servers use the Secure File Transfer Protocol (SFTP) to publish files to your Web space.
 User- or department-specific configuration information will be e-mailed to you when your Web space is first created or you are granted publishing rights.
 You will need this information to connect to your Web space using an SFTP client.

 This page contains a list of SFTP clients that have been UIS-tested, and can successfully connect to our Web environment so you can publish pages.
 If your SFTP client is not listed, then UIS can only provide best-effort support in regards to troubleshooting connectivity problems.

 File transfer software allows for you to upload and download files to your Web space.
 There are many free SFTP clients you can choose from.
 FileZilla will work on windows or Mac;